 Email is another type of internet communication that may be used to impersonate another.
 Similar to impersonating another on a social networking site, several elements must be met for the state to prove online impersonation via email or messaging board including:

-Impersonating someone via social networking or other websites is a felony in the third degree, punishable by up to a $10,000 fine, up to 10 years in prison, or both, with a minimum punishment of two years in prison.
+Impersonating someone via social networking or other websites is a third-degree felony, punishable by 2 to 10 years in prison and a maximum $10,000 fine.
 Impersonating someone through email is a Class A misdemeanor, which can result in a jail sentence of up to one year, a fine of up to $4,000, or both.
 Reference Penal Code Section 33.07 for more information.

 Some examples of online impersonation might include: